canonical/pebble/docs/reference/api.md

 ## Using the Python client

 The Ops library for writing and testing Juju charms includes a [Python client for the Pebble API](https://ops.readthedocs.io/en/latest/reference/pebble.html).
-You can use the Python client to access API endpoints over the Unix socket.
+You can use the Python client to access Pebble API endpoints over the Unix socket.
 For example:

 ```python
 import ops